effil/effil/README.md

     effil.sleep(999) -- worker will hang for 999 seconds
 end)()

-worker:cancel(1) -- returns true, cause blocking operation was interrupted and thread was canceled
+worker:cancel(1) -- returns true, cause blocking operation was interrupted and thread was cancelled
 ```
    </p>
 </details>